MaJingyiFighting/telegram_media_downloader/README.md

   password: your_password(delete the line if none)
 ```

-If your proxy doesn’t require authorization you can omit username and password.
+If your proxy doesn't require authorization you can omit username and password.
 Then the proxy will automatically be enabled.

 ## Contributing